fortinet/azure-templates/FortiGate/README.md

 The FortiGate Next-Generation Firewall can be deployed in Microsoft Azure in different architectures each with their specific properties that can be an advantage or disadvantage in your environment.

 - __**Single VNET**__: All the building block above are ready to deploy in a new or existing VNET.
 Select your block above to get started.
-- [__**Cloud Security Services Hub (VNET peering)**__](VNET-peering/): With VNET peering it is possible to have different islands deploying different services managed by diferent internal and/or external teams but to maintain a single point of control going to on-premise, other clouds or public internet.
+- [__**Cloud Security Services Hub (VNET peering)**__](VNET-Peering/): With VNET peering it is possible to have different islands deploying different services managed by diferent internal and/or external teams but to maintain a single point of control going to on-premise, other clouds or public internet.
 By connecting the different VNETs in a Hub-Spoke setup the Hub can control all traffic.
 Get started [here](VNET-Peering/)
-- [__**Autoscaling**__](Autoscale/): For application that are fluid in the amount of resources the FortiGate can also be deployed with a autoscaling architecture.
-This architecture is documented [here](https://docs.fortinet.com/vm/azure/fortigate/6.4/azure-cookbook/6.4.0/161167/deploying-auto-scaling-on-azure) or a quickstart script is available [here](Autoscale/)
+- __**Autoscaling**__: For application that are fluid in the amount of resources the FortiGate can also be deployed with a autoscaling architecture.
+This architecture is documented [here](https://docs.fortinet.com/vm/azure/fortigate/7.0/azure-administration-guide/7.0.0/161167/deploying-auto-scaling-on-azure)

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.